New Hampshire is a sleeper state for world-class ruffed grouse and snowshoe hare hunting, as well as other small game opportunities.

 Squirrel Hunting in New Hampshire

-Eastern gray squirrel populations are thriving in New Hampshire and the opportunities for mixed bag are greatly increased with the addition of these treetop dwellers.
+Eastern gray squirrel populations are thriving in New Hampshire and the opportunities for a mixed bag are greatly increased with the addition of these treetop dwellers.

 Turkey Hunting in New Hampshire